We have the power

 A growing number of Australians have embraced the power of wind and solar, and either installed their own systems or switched to renewable energy retailers.
 And every year, more are showing their support for the planet by switching off for Earth Hour.

-This year, we’re inviting you to switch off, and #Connect2Earth by adding your voice to a global conversation about the need to protect the planet.
+This year, we’re inviting you to #ShapeOurFuture and add your voice to a global conversation about the need to protect the planet.

 Millions of voices are too hard to ignore, so join us.